History of Wolverhampton Wanderers F.C.: Formation

 Graph charting Wolves' yearly performance in the English Football League system.

-The team were founded as St. Luke's F.C. in 1877 by John Baynton and John Brodie, after a group of pupils at St Luke's Church school in Blakenhall had been presented with a football by their headmaster Harry Barcroft.
+The team were founded as St. Luke's F.C. in 1877 by John Baynton and John Brodie, after a group of pupils at St Luke's Church, Blakenhall, had been presented with a football by their headmaster Harry Barcroft.
 Two years later, they merged with local cricket and football club The Wanderers to form Wolverhampton Wanderers.
 The club were initially given the use of two fields – James Harper's Field and Red House Park – both off Lower Villiers Street in Blakenhall.

-From there, they moved to a site on the Dudley Road opposite the Fighting Cocks Inn in 1881.
+In 1881, they moved to a site on the Dudley Road opposite the Fighting Cocks Inn.
 The club then became one of the twelve founders of the English Football League in 1888 and finished the inaugural season in a creditable third place, as well as reaching their first-ever FA Cup Final, losing 3–0 to the first "Double" winners, Preston North End.
+In the first year of the Football League, Wolves benefited from the first own goal in the league's history, scored by Gershom Cox of Aston Villa.